-® is a WYSIWYG word processor-it stands alone or can be integrated with ESS!
+EdWord[®] is a WYSIWYG word processor-it stands alone or can be integrated with ESS!
 Spreadsheet references in documents are automatically updated when the data changes.

-the hundreds of dial-up online public databases and electronic mail systems.
+TSF lets mainframe users access any of the hundreds of dial-up online public databases and electronic mail systems.

-TM provides pop-up windows for creating memos, notes, and personal files; doing calculations; and scheduling appointments while in another application.
+TopNotch[TM] provides pop-up windows for creating memos, notes, and personal files; doing calculations; and scheduling appointments while in another application.

 Trax specializes in easy-to-use end user software-call or write today for more information!

-Carlos A

-• Telex: 350048
+213-475-TRAX • Telex: 350048

-Tell i more a
+Tell i more a Tra about X

-Tra. x!

 NAME

 COMPANY

 TITLE PHONE

-Address
+ADDRESS

-CITY• STATE • ZIP DTM815
+CITY • STATE • ZIP DTM815

 Trax Softworks, Inc. 10801 National Blvd.
-Los Angeles, CA 90064 ŚM
+Los Angeles, CA 90064 Traxs

+THERE ARE FOUR WAYS TO MEASURE THE SPEED OF A LAN.

-Ours only wins in three of the How fast does it install.
+1. How fast does it install.

 We have no competition in this category.
 LANLink 5X installs in about fifteen minutes, and it doesn't take a technician to do it.
-Since LANLink 5X uses standard parallel or RS-232 serial ports. installing a network means little more than connecting the cable and loading the software.
+Since LANLink 5X uses standard parallel or RS-232 serial ports, installing a network means little more than connecting the cable and loading the software.

 With hardware LANs, installation can easily take two daysone to set it up and one to tweak it.
 And it also takes someone who really knows what he's doing.
 That is, someone expensive.

-Lo How fast does it transmit.
+L. How fast does it transmit.

 Okay, this is the category we don't win; the hardware LANs are generally a little quicker.
-At least, they are under optimal conditions, which is how they rate themselves.
+At least, they are under optimal conditions, which is how they rate themselves

 But LANLink 5X is pretty quick, too.
-At half a megabit per second, its way out ahead of any other software LAN, and right at the heels of the hardware types.
+At half a megabit per second, it's way out ahead of any other software LAN, and right at the heels of the hardware types.
 Which, of course, are far more expensive.

-3. How fast does it maintain.
+How fast does it maintain.

 The real cost of a network is not so much the initial price as it is the continuing outlay for maintenance-adapting it to changing needs.
 That's something LANLink 5X does practically on its own.

 Running under PC-MOS/386TM or PC-DOS, it turns your server PC into a multi-tasking controller, driving a truly expandable LAN that is easily and quickly upgradable.

 A hardware LAN, on the other hand, becomes obsolete as new technology is introduced.
 And, to keep the network up and running as applications change, you need the attentions of a technician, on a continuing basis.
 A very well-paid technician.

 How fast can you pay for it.

 Now we've arrived at the bottom line, where LANLink 5X is toughest to beat.
 You can install a five-user LANLink network for about the same cost as the LAN board in a board-driven network.
 On top of that, factor in what you save on installation and maintenance time, and the difference is pretty dramatic.

 LANLink 5X is available immediately, and it comes with a moneyback guarantee.
 Its price of \$595 includes a server and a satellite module plus the network operating system.
 Additional satellites are available for \$125.

 For complete details on the fastest software-driven network available, call 800-451-LINK.

 LANLink 5X.
-Because three out THE SOFTWARE LINK of four ain't bad.
-3577 Parkway Lane, Norcross, GA 30092 (404) 448-5465 FAX (404) 263-6474 SPECIAL REPORT: DBMS All TPIs Are Not Created Equal Experience in evaluating OLTP DBMS products has shown that the TP1 benchmarks used by different vendors cannot be considered equivalent to one another.
+Because three out of four ain't bad.

+THE SOFTWARE LINK 3577 Parkway Lane, Norcross, GA 30092 (404) 448-5465 FAX (404) 263-6474

+All TPIs Are Not Created Equal

+Experience in evaluating OLTP DBMS products has shown that the TP1 benchmarks used by different vendors cannot be considered equivalent to one another.
 The following article contains a series of questions that will help you determine how to make a comparison.

+BY STEVEN CANIANO